Fuel Price Risk

 Turkish Airlines executes a monthly gradually decreasing layered hedging strategy with the aim of reducing the extent of price fluctuations and gaining time to enable pricing to adjust against volatility.

 Fuel prices are hedged with a time horizon of 24 months and aim to reach 50% of the month ahead monthly fuel consumption using swaps and option based structures with zero premiums (such as zero-cost collars (2-Way,3-Way and 4-Way Collars)).
-As of September 30st, 2013, %32 of total jet fuel consumption for the first nine months of 2013 has been hedged and the hedge ratio for the following month is %35 of total budgeted consumption. (could be updated quarterly)
+As of December 31st 2013,hedged level is %33.

 In accordance with the dynamic strategy, hedge level is being updated considering the historical market prices and forward market prices.
 In this regard, we have the flexibility of having higher hedge ratios in lower prices and vice versa.

 Since the correlation between crude oil and jet fuel prices is high and crude oil products have higher liquidity, we are using crude oil based swaps and structured option products to hedge against jet fuel prices.

 As of December 31st, 2013, break-even price of the hedged position is $102/bbl, the effect of hedged positions with respect to market price is shown on the graph below:

 Turkish Airlines’ currency hedging policies within the Treasury Department mainly consists of natural hedging.
 Due to the unique nature of the business, the Treasury maintains a balanced portfolio of currencies analyzing incoming and outgoing payments.
 This policy of natural hedging enables the organization to match incomes and expenses in the same type of currency.